globocom/GloboDNS/doc/setup.md

       username: root
       password:

+**6. Sudoers file**

+Dns-Api uses 'named-checkconf' command to verify configuration file syntax, this command has to be called as 'root' user.
+For that reason, we need to allow the user 'dnsapi' can run this command as root on sudoers file.

+    # visudo

+And insert this line on that

+    dnsapi          ALL=(ALL) NOPASSWD: /usr/sbin/named-checkconf

-**6. Rsync pre requisites**
+**7. Bind Server pre requisites**

+  * **ssh keys**

   Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'dnsapi' user in DNSAPI server.
 Copy this public key ($HOME/.ssh/id_rsa.pub) to 'dnsapi' user in BIND server ($HOME/.ssh/authorized_keys).

   This step is necessary for transfer files from Dns-Api to Bind server with no password.

+  * **bind confs**

+    Logged in as 'root' user on bind server, run these following commands:

+        # mv /etc/named.conf /etc/named
+        # ln -s /etc/named/named.conf /etc/named.conf
+        # rndc-confgen

+    After run 'rndc-confgen' command, you have to follow the instructions from the 'rndc-confgen' command output.

+    The referred files from 'rndc-confgen' are:
+     - create '/etc/named/rndc.conf'
+     - edit '/etc/named/named.conf'.

+Finally, you have to start your bind server:

+    # service named start

-**7. Prepare the database**
+**8. Prepare the database**

 Now, you have to create the database schema, migrate and populate it.